tohyuting/tp/docs/DeveloperGuide.md

    1. Test case: Invalid Prefix or missing compulsory Prefixes.

       Case 1: `edit ct/w i/1 n/Alice Warehouse p/82345162 addr/21 Lower Kent Ridge Rd, Singapore 119077 z/large `

-      </br>Case 2: `edit ct/w i/1`<br>
+      Case 2: `edit ct/w i/1`<br>
       Expected: No warehouse is edited.
-Error details shown in the response message.
+For Case 1: Error message specifying that one of the prefixes used is not recognised will be shown.
+For Case 2: Error message specifying that at least one field to edit must be provided will be shown.
 A help message for edit command will also be displayed to guide user accordingly.
 WarehouseList on GUI remains unchanged.

    1. Test case: Edits a warehouse with existing WAREHOUSE_NAME in list e.g. `edit ct/w i/1 n/Bob Warehouse` followed by `edit ct/w i/2 n/Bob Warehouse`<br>